BrunoDelb/alibabacloudguide/clb.md

 | height="3.6296216097987752in"}                                        |
 +=======================================================================+
 +-----------------------------------------------------------------------+
 -   `Forward Requests To`: it is possible to use the default server group configured for the instance (`Default Server Group`) or to configure a group of servers (`VServer Group`),

-For the following, let\'s suppose that we choose `Default Server Group`.
+For the following, let's suppose that we choose `Default Server Group`.
 -   Click on `Add more`,
 -   Select the ECS instances,
 -   Click on `Add`,
 -   `Configure weight and port:

 ```{=html}